jootse84/jootse84.github.io/_posts/2017-03-19-lsh-for-finding-document-similarity.md

 # Creating a semantical representation

-The difference between semantical vs syntactical representation lies in the idea of distance between words based on the likeness of their **meaning** as opposed to their **syntactical composition** (i.e. word order, lexemes or how the String is created).
+The difference between semantical vs lexical representation lies in the idea of distance between words based on the likeness of their **meaning** as opposed to their **lexical composition** (i.e. word order, lexemes or how the String is created).

 Let's take a look at these two sentences:
 - The **bear** shit in the woods.
 - I can't **bear** this shit.

-Both sentences are syntactically quite similar but semantically different.
+Both sentences are lexically quite similar but semantically different.
 The word *bear* has a different connotation in each sentence; in the first one we can link the interpretation of 'bear' with 'animal' or 'dangerous' while in the second one we can link it with words like 'handle' or 'upset'.

 ![alt lsh]({{ site.url }}/assets/images/lsh_post/bear.jpg)